CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{< tab "Hostname, Sensor Name">}}

+The hostname and sensor name scope parameters are used by the sensor events.

 | Scope Value | Example | Result |
 | --------------- | ---------- | -------- |
 | \<hostname>,\<sensorname> | leaf01,fan1 | Deliver events for the specified sensor (*fan1*) on the specified device (*leaf01*) |